Source: Streetwise Reports 11/16/2017

 Want to read more Gold Report articles like this?
 Sign up for our free e-newsletter, and you’ll learn when new articles have been published.
 To see a list of recent articles and interviews with industry analysts and commentators, visit our Streetwise Interviews page.

-2) The following companies mentioned in this article are sponsors of Streetwise Reports: Southern Silver Exploration Corp.
+2) The following companies mentioned in this article are sponsors of Streetwise Reports: Wheaton Precious Metals.
 Streetwise Reports does not accept stock in exchange for its services.
 Click here for important disclosures about sponsor fees.
 The information provided above is for informational purposes only and is not a recommendation to buy or sell any security.

 5) From time to time, Streetwise Reports LLC and its directors, officers, employees or members of their families, as well as persons interviewed for articles and interviews on the site, may have a long or short position in securities mentioned.
 Directors, officers, employees or members of their immediate families are prohibited from making purchases and/or sales of those securities in the open market or otherwise from the time of the interview or the decision to write an article, until one week after the publication of the interview or article.
-As of the date of this article, officers and/or employees of Streetwise Reports LLC (including members of their household) own shares of Comstock Metals, a company mentioned in this article.
+As of the date of this interview, officers and/or employees of Streetwise Reports LLC (including members of their household) own securities of Wheaton Precious Metals Corp., a company mentioned in this article.